 One of their investigative journalists, Alex Campbell wrote a story on grotesque injustice towards women who were jailed for not being able to prevent their partners from harming their children.
-The story made a huge impact on the life of one of the imprisoned women, Arlena Lindley and she was granted parole.
+The story made a huge impact on the life of one of the imprisoned women, Arlena Lindley, and she was granted parole.

 By 2016, Buzzfeed had grown to become a team of 20 investigative journalists across two countries, the United States and Britain.

-Yet, what’s also true is that no matter how hard-hitting investigative stories be, they still don’t get a staggering amount of shares that lighter stuff gets.
-Despite that, the BuzzFeed news “has won the National Magazine Award and the George Polk Award, and been a finalist for the Pulitzer and the Michael Kelly Award.”
+Yet, what’s also true is that no matter how hard-hitting investigative stories be, they still don’t get the staggering amount of shares that lighter stuff gets.
+Despite that, BuzzFeed news “has won the National Magazine Award and the George Polk Award, and been a finalist for the Pulitzer and the Michael Kelly Award.”

 Also, Netflix has released a 20-episode behind-the-scenes documentary series, Follow This, that follows BuzzFeed News reporters as they develop their stories.
 Proves a point?